 A will doesn't have to be notarized to be valid.
 But in most states, you'll want to add a "self-proving affidavit" to your will, which must be signed by your witnesses and notarized.

 In the affidavit, your witnesses swear that they watched you sign the will and that you appeared to have the mental capacity necessary to make a valid will.
 After your death, the self-proving affidavit simplifies the process of getting your will admitted to probate after your death because your witnesses won't have to submit further statements or come to court to testify; the affidavit will do the job.

 Learn more about self-proving affidavits, including which states authorize them.

 Everyone—you, witnesses, notary—should be in the same room for the signing ceremony.
-If you’re not, it might invalidate the will, depending on how strict your state’s law is.
-If everyone isn’t already acquainted, they should be introduced to each other.
-As a result of COVID-19, some states may relax their rules about this requirement, allowing witnesses to sign within a short time after you sign.
+If you're not, it might invalidate the will, depending on how strict your state's law is.
+During the COVID-19 pandemic, some states either temporarily or permanently relaxed their rules about this requirement.
+(See What Is an Electronic Will? and Remote Online Notarization: How to Notarize Documents Online.)
 If you need this kind of accommodation, ask a lawyer to explain the options in your state.